tramlinehq/ueno/README.md

 #### iOS

-iOS pipelines are currently not functional on Bitbucket.
+iOS pipelines are currently not functional on Bitbucket